VETERAN-OWNED BUSINESS

 Polycarbonate: Polycarbonate is a thermoplastic that is a popular choice for greenhouse covering.
 It’s widely acclaimed for its strength, durability, and ability to transmit light effectively while protecting plants from harmful UV rays.
 We tested various brands and also compared how different thicknesses (measured in mm thickness) impacted the light reading.
 We also tested tinted polycarbonate, expecting a lower light reading as a result of the tinting.

 Glass panel: Before the invention of plastic, greenhouses were made from clear glass.
 Even today many people choose glass for their greenhouse covering because it is aesthetically pleasing and durable.
 However, glass panels come at a higher initial cost than any other glazing material.
+Glass does not diffuse light as polycarbonate does, so it may create concentrated spots of light (hot spots) within the greenhouse, potentially causing uneven growth.

 Greenhouse poly film: Made from hydrocarbons, poly film or polyethylene (PE) film is a plastic greenhouse film that is economical and easy to install and provides adequate light transmission for growers, but with minimal insulation.
 We tested both single-layer and double-layer greenhouse grade poly plastic sheets.